metavige/ocp-install-demo/README.md

    3. OpenShift Client (oc) v4.5

 Just download this project, unzip, and run the init.{sh|bat} you need, then follow the instructions on the road to your very own local container platform installation.
+Try the [video tutorial if you need help.](https://vimeo.com/463766806)

 Install on your machine